aatmunbaxi/site/content/comp/configuring_meow_friendly_latex.md

 ## Closing Thoughts {#closing-thoughts}

-What I&rsquo;ve shown here is a very small, quickly-put-together look at the hackability of meow.
+What I've shown here is a very small, quickly-put-together look at the hackability of meow.
-The documentation for meow is very comprehensive, and users should customize meow to their heart&rsquo;s content.
+The documentation for meow is very comprehensive, and users should customize meow to their heart's content.
-After all, one of the selling points of meow is how easy it is to &ldquo;roll your own&rdquo; modal editor.
+After all, one of the selling points of meow is how easy it is to "roll your own" modal editor.
 Continued refinements of your workflow attuned to your particular idiosyncracies is a rewarding endeavour.
-I hope I&rsquo;ve brought some inspirational ideas here.
+I hope I've brought some inspirational ideas here.